niels-lubbes/cyclides/README.md

 ## Initialization of classes and real involutions

 We intialize the classes, the intersection matrix, the matrices corresponding to the involutions 2A1, 3A1 and D4 that are induced by the real structure.
 We also initialize a list with all possible B(X) together with the corresponding name and involutions.
-We use the notation and definitions from the article .
+We use the notation and definitions from the article.

 ```Mathematica
 (* Define notation for the classes in the sets B(X), E(X) and G(X). *)